 The farmers of the Conservancy participate in various environmentally friendly farming practices, ensuring that they maintain their alien invasives, their soil, the fauna and flora, and the environment as a whole.

-Members of the Karkloof Conservancy saw the need for more meaningful public environmental awareness, education and eco tourism.
-So after having operated from a limited budget (consisting of subscription fees) for many years, the Karkloof Conservancy managed to fund-raise money from The Wildlands Conservation Trust and built a conservation, tourism information and education centre in 2007.
+Members of the Karkloof Conservancy saw the need for more meaningful public environmental awareness, education and eco-tourism.
+So after having operated from a limited budget (consisting of subscription fees) for many years, the Karkloof Conservancy managed to fund-raise money from The Wildlands Conservation Trust and built conservation, tourism information and education centre in 2007.
 The centre was officially opened on the 26th of October 2007.